patmconnolly/pinglite/README.md

 - nightly
   - This is where the builds that compile and are submitted by EOD will be placed.
   - New features will be available before an actual release occurs.
-  - TODO - Compiles automatically every night.
+  - Compiles automatically every night.
+  - Only the most recent 50 builds will be kept, it is cleaned nightly.
   - The versioning is: `pinglite-nightly-<YYYY>.<MM>.<DD>.tar`
 - stable
   - Stable and complete releases will be here, delayed release to ensure nothing wrong is happening.